 vote.py

-3. To make the models package look like the original models module, you need some code in __init__.py.
+3. To make the models package look like the original models module so we can write from models import Question, you need some code in __init__.py.
 This is critical to making the change transparent to your other code and to Django migrations.

 # in models/__init__.py